Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 <br>

 # Might not be over yet
 While I consider everything *mostly* done, there’s still that mahjong game *bugging* me.
 I’ll give it a shot to see if I can get it to work with the debug keyboard controls that I *suspect* are there, but just disabled.
-If so, the current mahjong engine *should* work with some modifications.
+If so, the current mahjong engine *should* work, maybe with some modifications.

 However, the game behaves *differently* than TGH5: TGHMP is a collection of the first 4 games in the series.
 Each game has its own executable on its own folder, including the *test mode* and the *special menu* to select the game.
 It turns out that `game.exe` is the process which handles the **child process creation** and the **JVS communication**, acting as a *pipeline* to the real game processes.
 For this reason, this game is a *pain* to debug, so it’s not very straightforward as it’d usually be.
 Still, I’ll give it a try.

-It was a long journey that I don’t consider over yet, but I take the experience of refactoring another person’s project, implementing new core features, *programming for the first time in C*, and just learning more about how modern arcade machines work.
+It was a long journey that I don’t consider over yet, but I take the experience of *programming in C for the first time*, implementing new core features in someone else's project, and just learning more about how modern arcade machines work.

 <br>